top of page

 Step 2: Secure Your Domain Names Early

-Register your domain names before launch — including:
+Register your domain names before launching your business.
+This should include:

 • The .com version